demisto/content/Packs/XSOAR_EDL_Checker/Integrations/XSOAREDLChecker/README.md

 Checks an XSOAR hosted EDL to make sure it's returning a valid response.
 Supports PAN-OS (text), CSV, or JSON EDLs.

-This integration was integrated and tested with version xx of XSOAR EDL Checker.
+This integration was integrated and tested with version 6.12 and 8.4 of Cortex XSOAR, and version 3.2.12 of the Generic Export Indicator Service.

 ## Configure XSOAR EDL Checker on Cortex XSOAR